hxu-hms/ashlar/docs/instructions/options.md

 ---
 layout: default
-nav_exclude: false
+nav_exclude: true
 title: Options Reference
 parent: Instructions
+nav_order: 14
 ---

-# ASHLAR: Alignment by Simultaneous Harmonization of Layer/Adjacency Registration
+# ASHLAR Run

 For detailed instructions on how to install ASHLAR, see [installation](./installation.html).

-## Stitch & register whole-slide microscopy images in Python
+## Description

 **Ashlar** performs fast, high-quality stitching of microscopy images.
 It also co-registers multiple rounds of cyclic imaging for methods such as CyCIF and CODEX.
+### Input
-Ashlar can read image data directly from BioFormats-supported microscope vendor file formats as well as a directory of plain TIFF files.
+Ashlar can read image data directly from BioFormats-supported microscope vendor file formats.
+ASHLAR can also read a directory of plain TIFF files, however, additional steps are required for this.
+Further details about how to make TIFF files compatible with ASHLAR will be added soon.

+*Note:* Ashlar requires unstitched individual "tile" images as input, so it is not suitable for microscopes or slide scanners that only provide pre-stitched images.

+### Output
 Output is saved as pyramidal, tiled OME-TIFF.

-*Note:* Ashlar requires unstitched individual "tile" images as input, so it is not suitable for microscopes or slide scanners that only provide pre-stitched images.

-## Parameters
+## Usage:

 Detailed information on tuning these parameters will be added soon.